Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Numerical simulations

+To capture a smooth stress-strain response, the 1D element is modeled with multi-surface plasticity ($n_\mathrm{y}>1$).
+The parameters shown in tables~\ref{tab:fp1} and~\ref{tab:fp2} are considered to trigger a variety of behaviors, combining the purely kinematic response (KH) with isotropic hardening (KH-IH); isotropic softening (KH-IS); ratcheting (KH-R); isotropic hardening and ratcheting (KH-IH-R); and isotropic softening and ratcheting (KH-IS-R).
+The loading consists of imposed stress cycles between $-0.5$~MPa and $1.5$~MPa for force loading and imposed strain cycles between -1 and 4 for displacement loading.

+Figure~\ref{fpd01} shows the undamaged responses under force loading, ensured by setting $w_0=\infty$ and $\gamma_0=\infty$.
+The KH response exhibits closed hysteresis loops, while including isotropic hardening (KH-IH) results in a progressive decrease in cyclic strain amplitude.
+The opposite occurs with isotropic softening (KH-IS), where the cyclic strain amplitude progressively increases as the size of the yield surface decreases.
+The combination of these responses with ratcheting effects results in more complex cyclic evolutions.
+KH-R exhibits mean cyclic strain increments at a constant rate, i.e., a purely ratcheting response.
+Combining ratcheting with isotropic hardening (KH-IH-R) results in a competition between both mechanisms, where the ratcheting effect tends to vanish as the equivalent plastic strains increase.
+As a result of the loading pattern, this response occurs asymmetrically, with more pronounced cyclic hardening during tensile loading.
+On the other hand, KH-IS-R leads to an asymmetric accelerated ratcheting response.

+Figure~\ref{fpd02} shows the undamaged responses under displacement loading.
+As under force loading conditions, a closed cycle is observed for KH, while the yield surface progressively grows for KH-IH, leading to an elastic response after a sufficiently large number of cycles.
+The opposite occurs for KH-IS, where the size of the yield surface progressively decreases.
+In both KH-IH and KH-IS, the response is symmetric in tension and compression.
+On the other hand, for $\beta> 0$ (non-zero ratcheting strains), the response becomes asymmetric.
+This interesting effect of the ratcheting model allows to capture stress relaxation, as shown in figure~\ref{fpd02}(d) for KH-R, where the plastic cycles shift downwards.
+Moreover, an asymmetrical response is observed for both KH-IH-R and KH-IS-R, which combine stress relaxation with cyclic hardening and cyclic softening, respectively.
+For KH-IS-R, we have set $H^\mathrm{iso}_1=-0.015$~MPa and $H^\mathrm{iso}_{n_\mathrm{y}}=-0.0014$~MPa (table~\ref{tab:fp2}).

-Figure~\ref{fpd1} shows the responses under force control, corresponding to imposed stress cycles between $-0.5$~MPa and $1.5$~MPa.
-The initial plastic responses resemble the results in figure~\ref{pf1}.
+The result of coupling these responses to damage evolution is shown in figure~\ref{fpd1} for force loading, obtained by setting $w_0=260$~MPa and $\gamma_0=10$~MPa (table~\ref{tab:fp1}).
+In this case, the initial plastic responses resemble the results in figure~\ref{fpd01}.
 However, as damage evolves, cyclic softening is triggered in all cases.
 Therefore, the softening responses are accelerated, while the (initially) hardening responses shift to a cyclic softening regime.
-An analogous result is observed in figure~\ref{fpd2} for the case of displacement control, corresponding to imposed strain cycles between magnitudes of $-1$ and $2$.
+An analogous result is observed in figure~\ref{fpd2} for the case of displacement loading with $w_0=750$~MPa and $\gamma_0=10$~MPa.